 - Different Brands: When a single company has various brands but you are only selling to the parent company.

-2. Set Rules to Identify Duplicates in HubSpot 📜
+2. Set Rules to Find Duplicates in HubSpot 📜

 For contacts, identifying duplicates is usually straightforward.
 Here are some common examples: